kenherbert/is-abn/README.md

 ## Installation

 is-abn supports use from both the browser and as a node module.
-In either case just import /src/is-abn.js however you normally would.
+In either case just import `/dist/is-abn.js` or `/dist is-abn.min.js` however you normally would.

 ## Browser Compatibility
 - Chrome 5+